aditianshu/aditianshu/README.md

 or **[email](mailto:aditianshu09@gmail.com)** me.
 <br>

-- 🔭 I’m currently working on my BTech Project on Classification and Localization of abnormalities in chest X-Rays.
+- 🔭 I’m currently working at my internship at American Express.
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on any new/exciting hackathons!
 - 💬 Ask me about: A-Frame/React JS